 - Access Level - A property which controls the type of user access to the resource.

-- Condition(s) - A logical condition describing when the security rule should be met (e.g. assigning access to a specific user) using the properties Attribute Type, Operator, Value.
-Conditions can be defined using the following user attributes - userId, userDirectory, name, roles, a custom property and user attributes (stored within QRS).
+- Condition(s) - A logical condition describing when the security rule should be met (e.g. assigning access to a specific user) using the properties Attribute Type, Operator, and Value.

 Figure 2: Create Security Rule

 Each Security Rule can contain one or more conditions.
 There are several actions you can perform on a condition to group them in unlimited ways (Figure 3).

 Figure 3: Conditions Menu